Approval and Inspection requirements - Classes 1a, 10 and 10a

 - On-Site Sewage Facilities: Include treatment plant details, layout, design statement, approval certificate, and site/soil evaluation.

-- Dual/Secondary Occupancy: Include plans for metering, drainage separation, and separate vents/ORGs for each dwelling.
+- Secondary Dwellings & Dual Occupancy: Include plans showing metering, drainage separation, and separate vents/ORGs for each dwelling (e.g., attached/detached secondary dwellings, dual key, duplex, granny flat, studio).

 Plan Requirements